rikhuijzer/xrcf/README.md

 A problem with LLVM is that it sometimes receives code that is already too low-level.
 At that point, it is not always possible to generate efficient code since some information was lost during the lowering.

-The aim of this project is to create a compiler framework that makes it easy to build compilers that can run on various backends.
-For example, a GPU, TPU, or CPU backend.
-The long-term aim is to have these backends available as separate crates.
-Compared to MLIR, this project is written in Rust which makes it easier to combine multiple projects into one.

 ## Notes